MichaelDAbadJr/FoodOrderApp-Frontend/README.md

 ## Overview

 This is a React-based food ordering app where users can view available meals, add them to their cart, and proceed to checkout.
-The app is built using a combination of React context for managing cart and user progress state, hooks for HTTP requests, and external APIs for fetching and posting order data.
-The frontend is designed to integrate seamlessly with a backend that processes orders and manages meals data.
+The app utilizes React context for managing cart and user progress state, hooks for HTTP requests, and integrates external APIs for fetching and posting order data.
+The frontend is designed to seamlessly connect with a backend that processes orders and manages meals data.

 <a href="https://junmike-food-order.netlify.app/" target="_blank">View Live Website</a>
 </br>